-In addition to his Western Sydney University role Peter served as a non-executive director on the Boards of AMP Ltd and its subsidiaries, AMP Life and AMP Bank from 2008 – 2017.
-He also served as an external director of Corrs Chambers Westgarth from 2009 to 2016.
-He presently chairs Opal Aged Care.
-He is also a director of a capital start-up in the area of quantum security, QuintessenceLabs, and is a member of O’Connell Street Associates.
+In addition to his Western Sydney University role Peter also chairs Opal Aged Care (residential aged care) and Joblife (disability employment).
+He has also served as a non-executive director on the Boards of AMP Ltd and its subsidiaries, AMP Life and AMP Bank from 2008 – 2017; and as an external director of Corrs Chambers Westgarth from 2009 to 2016.
+He is a member of O’Connell Street Associates.

 In the not-for-profit field he has been the chair of the Australian Rural Leadership Foundation, the deputy chair of the Sydney Writers’ Festival and patron of the Left-Right Think Tank.
 He was CEO of the Centre for Social Impact from 2008 – 2011 and is now its chair.
-He remains a member of the State Library Council of NSW.
+He is chair of the AMP Foundation.
+He also remains a member of the State Library Council of NSW.

 In the government arena he chairs the NSW Public Services Commission Advisory Board.
 He has been chair of the Aged Care Reform Implementation Council and the Aged Care Sector Committee.
 He headed the Ministerial Expert Group on Gambling for the Commonwealth Government under Prime Minister Rudd.
 In Western Australia he was asked to lead the Government/not-for-profit Partnership Forum under Premier Colin Barnett.
 In 2013 he completed a report on community service sector reform for the Victorian government.
 He served on the Queensland Public Sector Renewal Board on major public projects.
 He wrote a major report, “Learning from Failure”, which was handed to the Commonwealth government in 2015.
 He has also chaired reviews into Medicare Card security (2017) and the implementation of the National Construction Code (2017 – 2018).
 He presently chairs the forum on Western Sydney Airport.